yalid-007/Capstone_Project1/README.md

 # Capstone_Project1
 Loan_Default_Prediction

-Hi, Welcome to my repository.
+Hi, welcome to my repository.
 This github repository contains the code to the Data Science capstone project on Loan Default Prediction.

 The Notebook is divided into 5 major segments.